 There are also several options for user defined color codes.
 These include white on black, black on white, white on purple and white on gray.
 Whenever using these 'open' color options, make sure that they are followed throughout the facility to avoid any confusion.

-The Option to Incorporate GHS Pictograms to Pipe Markings
+Incorporate GHS Pictograms and Pipe Markings

 There is even the option to include GHS pictograms on pipe marking labels to provide continuity and a maximum level of communication between workers and their environment.
-This happens usually in the event there is a larger container that has a standard GHS label and it is connected to a pipe.
+This happens usually in the event there is a larger container that has a standard GHS label, and it is connected to a pipe.
 If this route is chosen, the label must follow the A13.1 standard color scheme, as well as include the following information:

 - The product identifier